-A change in the "average weather" that a given region experiences.
-Climate Change as temperature, wind patterns and precipitation.
+Climate Change A change in the "average weather" that a given region experiences.

-Average weather includes all the features we associate with weather such and landscapes, listed buildings, conservation areas, historic gardens and designed landscapes included in the published inventory and any others of national and Corporate importance which are likely to be included.
+Average weather includes all the features we associate with weather such as temperature, wind patterns and precipitation.

+Cultural Includes scheduled monument and their significant archaeological sites and landscapes, listed buildings, conservation areas, historic gardens and designed landscapes included in the published inventory and any others of national and Corporate importance which are likely to be included.